wagnerbenh/GeoData-CSV-Export/README.md

 # GeoData-CSV-Export
-Export GeoData records in CSV format with contact name and telephone numbers
+Bookmarklet to export GeoData records in CSV format with contact name and telephone numbers

+Paste code into https://mrcoles.com/bookmarklet/ to generate the bookmarklet